Q&A: Why rising interest rates are shaking financial markets | WTOP

 WHY ARE INTEREST RATES RISING?

 The U.S. economy is doing well, and the Federal Reserve is raising short-term rates in response.
-Last week, the Fed raised its benchmark rate for the third time this year, and the federal funds rate now sits at a range of 2.00 percent to 2.25 percent.
+Two weeks ago, the Fed raised its benchmark rate for the third time this year, and the federal funds rate now sits at a range of 2.00 percent to 2.25 percent.
 It had been anchored at virtually zero for seven years following the 2008 financial crisis.

 The Fed has less control over longer-term interest rates, which move mostly on expectations for future economic growth and inflation.
-Reports this week showing strength in the job market and services industry pushed up those expectations, and investors sold longer-term bonds accordingly.
-When a bond’s price falls, its yield rises, and the 30-year Treasury yield touched its highest level in four years.
+Reports recently have shown that the job market and economy are strong.
+Inflation is still relatively tame but may be showing more signs of life.
+Investors have sold longer-term bonds accordingly.
+When a bond’s price falls, its yield rises, and the 30-year Treasury yield rose above 3.40 percent at one point Wednesday, up from 2.89 percent a year ago.

-This week’s market drama puts an even bigger spotlight on Friday’s jobs report, which is traditionally the most anticipated economic report of each month.
-If job growth or wage inflation end up being much stronger than the market expects, it could lead investors to dump even more bonds and push rates still higher.

 WHAT DO RISING RATES MEAN FOR STOCKS?